 Apparently this is a common pattern.
+Cal Newport mentions this in his interview with Todd Henry.
 How to do the most work in the shortest time.
 How to be mediocre and be happy with yourself.
 Image copyright Thinkstock In the novel Catch-22, the author Joseph Heller famously wrote: "Some men are born mediocre, some men achieve mediocrity, and some men have mediocrity thrust upon them.

 " News is bad for you – and giving up reading it will make you happier.
 In the past few decades, the fortunate among us have recognised the hazards of living with an overabundance of food (obesity, diabetes) and have started to change our diets.

 But most of us do not yet understand that news is to the mind what sugar is to the body.
 News is easy to digest.
 The media feeds us small bites of trivial matter, tidbits that don't really concern our lives and don't require thinking.
 That's why we experience almost no saturation.
 Unlike reading books and long magazine articles (which require thinking), we can swallow limitless quantities of news flashes, which are bright-coloured candies for the mind.

 News misleads.
 The Bed of Procrustes — 20 Aphorisms from Nassim Taleb.
 10 Virtues for the Modern Age...
 The Inventory: Nassim Nicholas Taleb.
 ‘Who is my mentor?